aksommerville/fullmoon4/README.md

 - [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js
 - [ ] Detect heavy drops in requestAnimationFrame rate and stop music if too low.
 - [ ] Move Map decoding out of DataService into a class of its own.
+- [ ] Can we pack CSS and favicon into index.html?
+Just to eliminate the initial HTTP calls.